 You’ve probably arrived on this page looking for the best smart speakers or pondering over whether you should buy a HomePod, Echo Dot, or the slick-looking Google Home Mini.
 Here are some things you should really consider before buying a smart speaker.
 After all, ditching your conventional home theater setup for a committed smart speaker is big deal.

-Here we’ll talk about what smart speakers are capable of.
+We’ll consider what smart speakers are capable of.
 How feasible is it to have one, and whether you really need one or not?
 I have an Echo Dot smart speaker at home, and I often use Siri on my iPhone.
-So I suppose I am in a good position to talk about the topic.
+So I suppose I am in a good position to discuss this.

 What Is A Smart Speaker?

-That said, we also have bigger smart speakers like the Sonos One, that support Google Assistant and Amazon Alexa.
+There are also bigger smart speakers like the Sonos One, that support Google Assistant and Amazon Alexa.
 However, they’re on the more expensive side of the price spectrum.
 In a nutshell, a smart speaker is a WiFi-connected speaker that uses the same assistants as your phone (Siri, Google Assistant, or Amazon Alexa).

 How Smart Is A Smart Speaker?

 Smart speakers have come a long way since their creation.
-They almost feel human when you interact with them, showing a level of refinement in the gadgets.
+They feel almost human when you interact with them, putting a level of refinement in the gadgets.
 However, all of that refinement and features are only with you as long as you have an internet connection.

 They are relay points that listen to your voice, send them to the cloud, process it, and answer your queries.
 These are WiFi-connected speakers and they need an active internet connection to work.